Contact: Daryl Kimball, Executive Director, (202) 463-8270 x10

 U.S. Cluster Munitions Policy

-The United States confirmed in a November 25, 2012 that its policy on cluster munitions was still guided by a June 2008 U.S. Department of Defense directive requiring that any US use of cluster munitions before 2018 that results in a one percent or higher unexploded ordnance (UXO) rate—which includes all but a tiny fraction of the US arsenal—must be approved by a “Combatant Commander,” a very high-ranking military official.
-After 2018, the United States will no longer use cluster munitions that result in more than one percent UXO.
-This policy recognizes the need to minimize harm to civilians and infrastructure but also reaffirms that “cluster munitions are legitimate weapons with clear military utility.”
+In June 2008, the U.S. Department of Defense released a directive requiring that any U.S. use of cluster munitions before 2018 that results in a one percent or higher unexploded ordnance (UXO) rate—which includes all but a tiny fraction of the US arsenal—must be approved by a “Combatant Commander,” a very high-ranking military official and that after 2018, the United States would no longer use cluster munitions that result in more than one percent UXO.

 The United States is a producer and exporter of cluster bombs.
 In 2011, the United States reported that it possessed more than 6 million cluster munitions.
 In 2001, the United States adopted a policy that all cluster munitions produced domestically after late 2004 must have submunitions with failure rates of less than one percent.
 As with all U.S. arms exports, transfers of cluster munitions are governed by conditions restricting their re-transfer and use by importers.